grampelberg/kty/docs/deployment.md

 ## Server RBAC

-The kuberift server needs to be able to:
+The kty server needs to be able to:

 - Impersonate users and groups.
 - Manage `keys`.